evelyn-ellingsworth/lafayette-fccla/membership.md

       <div class="text-content-2">
         <h3>How To Join </h3>
         <p>Anyone at Lafayette who has taken or is taking a Family and Consumer Sciences class is eligible to join Lafayette Senior High School FCCLA.
           To join, you should attend the first meeting of the school year.
-The exact date would be announced a week in advance on the social media pages, over the school announcements, and can be found on the activities calendar on our website.
+The exact date would be announced a week in advance on the social media pages, over the school announcements, and can be found on the <a href = "{{site.baseurl}}/activities" target= "_blank">activities calendar</a> on our website.
           Dues are 30 dollars and are due on September 24 for the 2026-2027 school year.
 They cover regional, state, and national registration fees as well as supplies for activities during chapter meetings.
         </p>
       </div>